-Definition: Market Based Pricing
+Market Based Pricing - Meaning, Importance & Example

 Here, the competitor’s products are compared with one’s products and then prices are accordingly determined.
 If the features of a product are more than that of competitor’s, then company may set prices same to provide better value to the customers or may set high to account for additional feature.

 While proceeding for Market Based Pricing, following things are kept under consideration: